 The Skreddy Swirl is made with op-amp gain stages in a very similar configuration and optical electronics, also in a very similar configuration (except I use LEDs instead of a light bulb, and I vary the degree of phase shift rather than the intensity of the phase-shifted signal in each of the four stages).

 I did not limit myself to just trying to copy a historic circuit but sought to improve on it to my tastes and my ear, with a goal of making it work optimally whether clean or through a dirt pedal.
-Lower noise, higher input impedance, and less obtrusive low-end "whump" are some of the improvements I made.
-If you are looking for historical accuracy, buy an antique instead. ;-) But if you want something that will not only do the job but exceed your expectations with the least amount of fuss and the smallest amount of space, this is your "vibe."
+Lower noise and higher input impedance are some of the improvements I made.
+It will sound similar to a classic vibe clone that has its intensity set about about 3:00 o'clock and features excellent unity-gain matching compared to the bypass signal.

 DC adapter required; no battery option